GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: The Isogenous Cylinder Lemma

-\begin{lemma}[Periodic Ordering Lemma 2] Let $v$ and $w$ be $\M$-equivalent cylinders.
-Then the boundaries of $v$ and $w$ contain the same $\M$-equivalence classes of horizontal saddle connections in the same cyclic order. \end{lemma} \begin{proof} Suppose that the $\M$-equivalence classes of horizontal saddle connections adjacent to $v$ are labelled by $\{0, \hdots, m-1\}$ so that the cyclic ordering of horizontal saddle connections along the top boundary of $v$ is $(0, 1, \hdots, m-1, 0, 1, \hdots, m-1, 0, \hdots)$.
-Suppose first to a contradiction that $\M$-equivalence class $0$ is adjacent to $v$ but not to $w$.
-Applying the saddle connection dilation lemma we see that we may alter the length of the core curve of $v$ while fixing the length of the core curve of $w$.
-This is impossible since Wright~\cite{Wcyl} implies that the ratio of lengths of core curves of $\M$-equivalent cylinders is always an algebraic number.
-Therefore, the boundaries of $v$ and $w$ contain the same $\M$-equivalence classes of horizontal saddle connections.
+\begin{sslem}[Periodic Ordering Lemma 2] If $C$ and $D$ are equivalent horizontal cylinders on $(X, \omega)$, then the boundaries of $C$ and $D$ contain the same $\M$-equivalence classes of horizontal saddle connections in the same cyclic order. \end{sslem} \begin{proof} Suppose that $C$ belongs to the equivalence class $\cC_0$.
+We begin by showing that the boundaries of $C$ and $D$ contain the same equivalence classes of saddle connections.
+If not, then the saddle connection dilation lemma implies that it is possible to alter the length of one cylinder in $\{C, D \}$ while fixing the other.
+However, by Wright~\cite{Wcyl} Lemma 4.7, the ratio of the lengths of core curves of equivalent cylinders is constant.
+This yields a contradiction and therefore, the same equivalence classes of cylinders appear on the boundaries of $C$ and $D$.

-Apply the saddle connection dilation lemma to assume that the length of every horizontal saddle connection in equivalence classes $\{0, \hdots, m-1\}$ has unit length.
-Apply the cylinder deformation theorem to assume without loss of generality that cylinders $v$ and $w$ have unit heights.
-If $v$ borders an $\M$-equivalent cylinder then we will suppose that the corresponding edge equivalence class is labelled $0$.

-By the standard position lemma or perhaps by assumption we may put $v$ into standard position with a cylinder $v_0$ in equivalence class $0$.
-Suppose that the order of cylinders around the top boundary of $v$ is $(v_0, \hdots, v_{m-1}, v_m, \hdots)$.
-By the standard position lemma fix $v$ and put $v$ into transverse standard position with $v_1, \hdots, v_{m-1}$.
-Let $\mathcal{T}_k$ be the equivalence classes of transverse cylinders that arise from putting $v$ and $v_k$ into transverse standard position.
-The slope of the core curve of cylinders in $\mathcal{T}_k$ is $\frac{1}{2k}$.
-By the cylinder proportion theorem $w$ contains a cylinder in $\mathcal{T}_k$ for each $k$.
-It follows immediately that $\M$-equivalence classes of $w$ appear in the same cyclic ordering as those in $v$. \end{proof}

-Suppose that $C_1, \hdots, C_n$ are horizontal cylinders on a flat surface.
-Suppose that points on the boundary corresponding to zeros are marked.
-Say that $C_1, \hdots, C_n$ are mutually isogenous if there is a flat horizontal cylinder $C$ with marked points on its boundary so that for each $C_i$ there is a local isometry $f_i: C_i \ra C$ so that the set of points sent to marked points of $C$ are exactly the marked points of $C_i$.